JnsTrn/f1-web-visualizations/README.md

 This project explores various [research questions](#ResearchQuestions) related to Formula 1.
 On this website the results are presented with visualizations and analysis.
-[Data collection](#Data) was happening in a different private repository.
+[Data collection](#Data) was conducted in a separate private repository.
-This project was conducted as part of the "Data Science Project"-course at CAU University.
+This project was conducted as part of the "Data Science Project"-course at Christian-Albrechts-Universität-zu-Kiel.

 ## Research Questions
 The research questions that we are exploring: